podobu/wifimenu/README.md

 - Bash (but I'm not sure, or am I?)
 - NetworkManager
-- At least one of the following launchers: wofi, rofi, wmenu, dmenu, bemenu
+- At least one of the following launchers: wofi, rofi, wmenu, dmenu, bemenu, walker
 - It uses heavily Nerd Fonts characters.
 [Download a font](https://www.nerdfonts.com/) or change the characters at your own risk
 - libnotify (optional)